BMW 7 Series (F01)

-The fifth generation of the BMW 7 Series consists of the BMW F01 (sedan version) and BMW F02 (long-wheelbase sedan version) full-size luxury sedans.
-The F01/F02 generation was produced by BMW from 2008 to 2015 and is often collectively referred to as the F01.
+The fifth generation of the BMW 7 Series was manufactured and marketed by BMW for model years 2008-2015 in two full-size luxury sedans configurations: F01 (short-wheelbase) and F02 (long-wheelbase) configurations.
+The fifth generation is informally referred to collectively as the F01.

-The F01 was the first BMW vehicle to be available with a hybrid drivetrain, an 8-speed automatic transmission and a turbocharged V12 engine.
-It was the second 7 Series to be available with a turbocharged petrol engine (the first being the European E23 745i), and all-wheel drive (xDrive).
+The F01 was the first BMW with a hybrid drivetrain, 8-speed automatic transmission or turbocharged V12 engine.
+It was the second 7 Series marketed with a turbocharged petrol engine, after the European E23 745i), or all-wheel drive (marketed as xDrive).
 The wheelbase was increased by 8 cm over the outgoing 7 Series.
-Other model codes used for this generation were F03 for the "High Security 7 Series" armoured car and F04 for the "ActiveHybrid 7" hybrid-electric model.
+BMW also marketed an F03 model as the "High Security 7 Series" armoured car as well as an F04 model as a "ActiveHybrid 7" hybrid-electric model.

-In July 2015, the BMW 7 Series (G11) began production as the successor to the F01.
+In July 2015, BMW transitioned production from the F01 to the BMW 7 Series (G11).

 Development and launch

-The car's exterior was designed by Lebanese automotive designer Karim Habib.
-The styling retained some elements from its E65 7 Series predecessor but was a less controversial approach.
-The headlamps were reminiscent to the E65 but were smaller and sleeker.
-The car incorporated a wider and bigger kidney grille that went deeper into the front apron for a more aggressive appearance.
-The F01 7 Series was larger than its predecessor adding 1.7 in to the overall length and 3.2 in to the wheelbase while gaining more weight.
+The car's exterior was designed by Karim Habib, retaining elements from its E65 7 Series predecessor.
+The headlamps were reminiscent to the E65 though smaller and the grille was both wider and larger, extending further into the front apron.
+The F01 7 Series was larger than its predecessor, adding 1.7 in to the overall length and 3.2 in to the wheelbase while gaining more weight.

-The car was first revealed to the public in the Red Square in Moscow (Russia) on 8 July 2008.
+BMW presented the F01 at Moscow's Red Square on 8 July 2008.
 Other launch events included the Paris Motor Show in October and the Los Angeles International Auto Show in November.